SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 a table, and to report a single, late-breaking adverse event.
 The event was renal failure due to rhabdomyolosis (basically muscle damage) consequent to a fall.
 It was ruled unrelated to the vaccine, but of course is reported anyway, as is good practice.

+Here we're going to concentrate on the slides, because it's just too much for me to go through the briefing document as well.
+But hey, you can go to the references and knock yourself out, if that's your thing.

+Also, we won't trudge through their safety data, since it's largely comparable to the Israeli safety data for Pfizer, reported above.
+Basically, there were no SAEs reported (though one came up after the report, though it was judged unrelated).
+So the safety case is quite good.

+I'd rather hear about efficacy, particularly with Delta.

+- CO-12 (severe efficacy)
+- CO-14 (abs vs variants, Delta accounts for waning?)
+- CO-16 (onset of breakthrough with Delta)
+- CO-41 (ab response to Delta, by age)

 &hellip;More TBD&hellip;